GuanHuiLim/csd3120-A1/ipa-b-feedback.md

 complete 3D scene (with (a) a background environment or live video feed and (b) manipulable objects) but no clear consistent theme

 ## B2
-desktop-based grab and translate interaction exists and works well
+both desktop and an additional form of grab and translate interaction exist and works well

 ## B3
 attach interaction doesn't work

 ## B4
-rotate interaction doesn't work
+desktop-based rotate interaction exists but very buggy (or you only had additional, e.g. HMD, interaction but did not implement desktop-based)

 ## B5
 "pinch" interaction doesn't work